-A subtlety in this signature is that we want the same process p to participate in all three events.
-But it is conceivable that the process with PID p might exit and that another process with the same PID p could later be created.
+A subtlety in this signature is that we want the same process p to participate in both events.
+But it is conceivable that the process with PID p might exit and that another process with the same PID p could later be created; our signature matching would not want to match this signature in this case.
 Our implementation deals with this by aborting the matching of any activity signatures waiting for an event involving a process with PID p if that process exits.